$q$-Poincar\'e inequalities on Carnot Groups with filiform type Lie algebra: Introduction

 The difficulty when dealing with general groups with our approach is to find an explicit homogeneous norm satisfying suitable bounds; see Lemma \ref{lemma.N,carnot} and the proof of Theorem \ref{Theorem 4.2} for the specific bounds needed.
 The necessity of these bounds motivates the choice of our setting, namely the one of Carnot groups with a filiform Lie algebra.
 One might conjecture that the Kaplan norm could be such a choice, however its explicit formula is not at our disposal for groups other than the H-type groups.
 Under these motivating aspects, we chose to work in the setting of Carnot groups with a filiform Lie algebra, where the composition's law- and thus the associated vector fields'- formula allows for a quite natural choice of a homogeneous norm with the desired properties.

-Of course the same approach could be followed to prove the validity of $q$-global Poincar\'e inequalities in other more complicated settings, where finding such a norm will be even more challenging.
+Of course the same approach could be followed to prove the validity of $q$-global Poincar\'e inequalities in other more complicated settings, where, certainly, finding such a norm will (if it exists) be even more challenging.

 With the previous definitions in mind we can now state the main result of the paper.

 {Theorem \ref{thm.carnot}} \begin{thm.carnot} Let $\g$, $n \geq 3$ be a Carnot group of $n$-step.
 If $p \geq n$, then the measure $\mu_{p}$ as in \eqref{prob.measure.carnot2} satisfies a $q$-Poincar{\'e} inequality, i.e., there exists a constant $c_0$ such that